 New York discarded its statute of limitations for criminal sexual assault cases in 2006.
 A spokesperson for District Attorney Cyrus Vance Jr. in Manhattan declined to comment on the lawsuit.

-On April 26, a woman identified as “Katie Johnson” filed a similar rape complaint against Trump and Epstein in a California court.
+On April 26, a woman identified as “Katie Johnson” filed a similar rape complaint against Trump and Epstein in A California Court.
 That case was dismissed in May because Johnson did not file the proper paperwork.
 The address she listed in California papers was found to be an abandoned property.

-In the suit filed in New York on Monday, the “Jane Doe” plaintiff is revealed to be the same plaintiff as in the California suit.
+In the suit filed in New York today, the “Jane Doe” plaintiff is revealed to be the same plaintiff as in the California suit.
 Details in the New York complaint differ slightly, however, including a claim that Trump’s comments to the media after Johnson filed the California suit amounted to defamation.
 The new complaint also alleges that Trump knew the plaintiff was 13 years old at the time of the alleged assault, something that does not appear in the California filing.